Gingivitis-characterized by gums that bleed and are swollen, red, and sore-is the earliest stage of gum disease.

 First off, whenever you’re experiencing symptoms, it’s best to see your dentist to get answers.
 If the diagnosis is gingivitis, here are some steps you can take at home every day to reverse it and keep it from coming back:

 1.Brush and floss every single day: To keep your pearly whites bright and your gums gingivitis-free, brushing and flossing daily is necessary.
 There’s no way around it.
 Brush at least twice a day for two minutes at a time using a manual or electric toothbrush with soft bristles that won’t irritate your gums.
 Brush along the gum line, and replace your toothbrush regularly.
 Floss at least once daily with string floss or a water flosser to clean between your teeth.
 This simple routine can help ensure you remove plaque and bacteria that would otherwise irritate the gums.

-Note: When it comes to maintaining gum health, flossing is a must, so don’t forget to do it.
+Note: When it comes to maintaining gum health, flossing is a must, so don’t forget to

 2. Add a mouthwash and/or oil pulling to your routine: In addition to brushing and flossing, your dentist might recommend adding a mouthwash to your routine in order to reverse gingivitis.
 Ask your dental care provider which type of mouthwash would be best for your needs.
 Plus, you might want to try oil pulling with coconut, sunflower, or sesame oil, as this simple technique may help reduce plaque that causes gingivitis.

 3. Eat a healthy diet that supports gum health: Your oral health can be affected by what you eat, so consuming plenty of foods that are nutrient-dense, while avoiding sugary and starchy foods, is wise.
 Stick with whole grains, add more fruits and veggies to your diet, and switch to water if you drink a lot of carbonated and sugary beverages.